apache/activemq-website/src/components/classic/security.md

 ---
 layout: default_md
-title: Security Advisories - ActiveMQ 5.x
+title: Security Advisories - ActiveMQ Classic
-title-class: page-title-activemq5
+title-class: page-title-classic
-type: activemq5
+type: classic
 ---

-Details of security problems fixed in released versions of Apache ActiveMQ 6.x and 5.x are detailed below.
+Details of security problems fixed in released versions of Apache ActiveMQ Classic 6.x and 5.x are detailed below.

 See the main [Security Advisories](../../security-advisories) page for details for other components and general information such as reporting new security issues.

-*   [CVE-2023-46604](../../security-advisories.data/CVE-2023-46604-announcement.txt) - Unbounded deserialization causes ActiveMQ to be vulnerable to a remote code execution (RCE) attack
+*   [CVE-2023-46604](../../security-advisories.data/CVE-2023-46604-announcement.txt) - Unbounded deserialization causes ActiveMQ Classic to be vulnerable to a remote code execution (RCE) attack
 *   [CVE-2022-41678](../../security-advisories.data/CVE-2022-41678-announcement.txt) - Deserialization vulnerability on Jolokia that allows authenticated users to perform remote code execution (RCE)
 *   [CVE-2021-26117](../../security-advisories.data/CVE-2021-26117-announcement.txt) - ActiveMQ: LDAP-Authentication does not verify passwords on servers with anonymous bind
 *   [CVE-2020-13947](../../security-advisories.data/CVE-2020-13947-announcement.txt) - XSS in WebConsole